abdshomad/youtube-transcript-fetcher/docs/next-enhancements-001.md

 - **Description**: An "Extract Topics" feature has been added.
 It uses the Gemini API to analyze the transcript and extract a list of key topics, which are then displayed as clickable tags that trigger an in-transcript search for easy navigation.

 ### NE004 - Batch Transcript Generation
-- **Status**: Suggested
+- **Status**: Implemented
-- **Date**: 11 Nov 2025
+- **Date**: 16 Nov 2025
-- **Description**: Allow users to select multiple videos from the playlist view and generate transcripts for all of them in a single batch operation.
-The UI would show the progress for each video, and the results would automatically populate the download history.
+- **Description**: Users can select multiple videos from the playlist view and generate transcripts for all of them in a single batch operation.
+The UI shows the progress for each video, and the results automatically populate the download history.

 ### NE005 - User Accounts and Cloud Sync
 - **Status**: Suggested